Reda96R/Inception/README.md

 ```
 next we have two major steps, the first is to configure our Mariadb, the second is to set up a database and create a database user, let's start by the configuration.

-this is the base configuration file:
+this is the default server configuration:
 ```bash
 #
 # These groups are read by MariaDB server.